vleue/bevy_workshop/bevy-workshop/src/intro/updating.md

 ## Resources

-Resources are used to store singletons in the world, based on their type.
-See [`Resource`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/prelude/trait.Resource.html).
+[`Resources`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/prelude/trait.Resource.html) are used to store singletons in the world, based on their type.

 Here, we're adding a resource `SplashScreenTimer` that simply holds a `Timer`.

 ## Queries

-Queries are used to access entities and their components in the world and can be filtered.
-See [`Query`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/prelude/struct.Query.html).
+[`Queries`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/prelude/struct.Query.html) are used to access entities and their components in the world and can be filtered.

 In the `remove_title` system, we're using a `Query` that requests access only to the [`Entity`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/entity/struct.Entity.html), filtering on the component [`Node`](https://docs.rs/bevy/0.15.0-rc.2/bevy/prelude/struct.Node.html), which is a basic component shared among all UI elements.